Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments

 \subsection{Comparison to Decentralized Reinforcement Learning Methods}

 We implement our MADDPG algorithm and evaluate it on the environments presented in Section \ref{sec:environments}.
 Unless otherwise specified, our policies are parameterized by a two-layer ReLU MLP with 64 units per layer.
-To support discrete communication messages, we use the Gumbel-Softmax estimator \cite{jang2016categorical}.
+The messages sent between agents are soft approximations to discrete messages, calculated using the Gumbel-Softmax estimator \cite{jang2016categorical}.
 To evaluate the quality of policies learned in competitive settings, we pitch MADDPG agents against DDPG agents, and compare the resulting success of the agents and adversaries in the environment.
 We train our models until convergence, and then evaluate them by averaging various metrics for 1000 further iterations.
 We provide the tables and details of our results on all environments in the Appendix, and summarize them here. \hide{ (including hyperparameters)}